 All artworks, stories and images are Copyright © 2021 Dr Sue Pillans

 The Great Barrier Thief!
 My first children’s picture book, “The Great Barrier Thief“, is written and illustrated by Dr Suzie Starfish (my alter ego) and illustrates the impacts of climate change on our Great Barrier Reef, the largest living structure on earth!
 This book is suitable for all ages with the focus on young readers from 4-10 years … Continue reading The Great Barrier Reef

-Cranky Frankie and the Oceans of Trash As you can ‘sea’ I am VERY EXCITED to announce the second book in my series of ocean science stories for children, “Cranky Frankie and the Oceans of Trash” by Dr Suzie Starfish published by Little Pink Dog Books.
-As storytelling helps to engage, excite, educate and empower children this … Continue reading Marine Debris
+Cranky Frankie and the oceans of trash I am VERY EXCITED to reveal the second book in my series of ocean science stories for children, “Cranky Frankie and the oceans of trash“, written and illustrated by Dr Suzie Starfish and published by Little Pink Dog Books.
+This story draws attention to the global issue of marine debris … Continue reading Marine Debris

 Roger the Wrasse and the Itchy Fishes!
 I am SO EXCITED to add to my series of ocean science stories for children with “Roger the Wrasse and the Itchy Fishes”, written and illustrated by Dr Suzie Starfish and published by Little Pink Dog Books.
-This is the second in the series of picture books being published by Little … Continue reading Reef Cleaning Stations
+This is the third in my series of ocean stories to ‘draw attention’ to … Continue reading Reef Cleaning Stations